cirosantilli/essays/thoughts.md

 # Thoughts

+In the physical sciences, what matters most is not what we know, but how we know it.
+School gets that fundamentally wrong.
+The method and tools are everything.
+And it usually comes down to how scientists managed to observe and control something very subtle in a new way.

 A home is the reaction vessel of men.
 Like a cell, it has many subsystems: energy, waste, information.
-Some men come in, and more come out.
+Some men come in, some food comes in, and more men come out.

 "What you are afraid to do is a clear indication of the next thing you need to do." by https://en.wikipedia.org/wiki/Ralph_Waldo_Emerson really resonated with me...
 E.g. I wanted to study Physics at university, by chickened out because I was afraid I wouldn't get a job.
 Later on in life, I always felt I missed the deeper physics and mathematics background, just for the beauty of it.
 Of course, it is impossible to say how things would have gone had I done that, and they did go really well regardless since I started programming, just I felt it took more time than necessary.